 - Doesn’t provide a lot of warmth

-What we liked is the water resistant covering which makes it a super choice for a picnic or for when you hit the beach.
 The polyester side is soft enough for you to use as a throw blanket during car camping and other activities.
 To gain versatility this blanket does trade off a bit on functionality, in the sense, it doesn’t keep you too warm if you decide to use it on flights and the likes.
-It doesn’t quite cover the average sized person completely too which is a minor drawback.
+It does cover the average sized person completely too which is a bonus.

 10. Tucker Travel Cover 4-in-1 Travel Blanket and Pillow

 - Does not keep your legs warm

 Size: small & large for folks who are under 5’ 9” and over respectively.